Duckelekuuk/Homing-arrows/README.md

  1. Clone the project
  2. Clean install
  3. Copy the homing arrows from the target folder into the plugins folder

+ ## What if it does not work
+  1. Please send me a message on github so i can fix it